microsoft/kafka-connect-cosmosdb/doc/README_Source.md

 * Open Kafka Topic UI on http://localhost:9000
 * Select the Kafka topic `apparels` you created
-* Validate document that was inserted in to Cosmos DB in previous step.
+* Verify that the document inserted in to Cosmos DB earlier appears in the Kafka topic.

 ### Cleanup